yadickson/autoplsp/README.md

 - Configuration file generation for Spring
 - Use output parameters to evaluate process
 - Transaction annotation
+- Command line for driver, user, pass and connectionString parameters

 ## Native type support